devendranaga/rust_manual/manuscript/manual.md

 }
 ```

-Below are the list of file types:
+Below are the list of file type traits available in rust.

 ```rust
 pub trait FileTypeExt {